The research is clear: People who set goals are more successful.

 - When must I be finished?

 - What can I do six months from now?

 - What can I do six weeks from now?

 The next phase, where many goal-setters fall short, is to plan the steps you need to take and then put your plan into action.
 Questions to consider include:

 - What activities do I need to complete to achieve my goal and in what timeframe?

 - What resources do I need?

 - Who can help me achieve my goal?

-Additionally, you will want to find a supportive friend or network to help you stay on track with your goal and touch-base regularly to resolve issues and assist in staying focused on the goal.
-One study confirmed the importance of the above steps achieve goals.
+Additionally, you will want to find a supportive friend or network to help you stay on track with your goal and touch base regularly to resolve issues and assist in staying focused on the goal.
+One study confirmed the importance of the above steps to achieve goals.
 The experiment showed that 76 percent of participants who wrote down their goals, actions, and provided weekly progress to a friend successfully achieved their goals.